Gorillaism/Class-status/README.md

 Example:

 LCD: How was class to day? <br />
+Button1 = Good, Button2 = Okay, Button3 = Bad. <br />
-The students would either press one of the three buttons, Good, Okay or Bad.
+The students would either press one of the three buttons.

 ## Requirements